henry2004y/Vlasiator.jl/docs/src/log.md

 [^1]: The field solver grid is a regular Cartesian grid at the finest refinement level.
 Therefore the storage requirement for fsgrid variables are quite significant: with 16 GB memory it is barely enough to read `fg_b` once; it will go out of memory for the second time!
 This reading time corresponds to 35% of the maximum sequential read speed on the target machine.

 I don't know why using Analysator is slower (2.3GB file, 4.8s) than directly calling matplotlib functions (2.3GB file, 0.5s).
-Same thing for Julia costs 1.0s (first time ~8s including everything).
+Same operation for Julia 1.5 costs 1.0s (first time ~8s including everything).

 Reading and plotting one 2d slice of proton density out of 3D AMR data: